HadesVR/HadesVR/README.md

 ## What it can and cannot do:
 * This driver partly supports Phone VR (RiftCat, etc): you'll get 6dof tracking for your controllers but only 3dof for your headset, meaning you'll have to stand still.
 * This driver can emulate Wand and Index controllers.
+* You can *sort of* play Beat Saber with this setup, as yaw drift is still an issue, the more you wack your controllers around the more they drift.
 * This setup cannot do Inside out tracking.
 * This driver cannot do Full body tracking ~~**yet**~~.